rapfii/diabetes-knn-dt-ensemble/README.md

 ## 📄 License

-This project is licensed under the **MIT License** - free to use, modify, and distribute.
+This project is licensed under the **MIT License**.
+Free to use, modify, and distribute.

 ---